svanderbleek/twpgtwp/README.md

-BARF: A multiplatform open source Binary Analysis and Reverse engineering Framework Evaluation of the Executional Power in Windows using Return Oriented Programming An Optimized Intermediate Representation for Binary Rewriting at Runtime
+BARF: A multiplatform open source Binary Analysis and Reverse engineering Framework Evaluation of the Executional Power in Windows using Return Oriented Programming An Optimized Intermediate Representation for Binary Rewriting at Runtime Survey of methods for automated code-reuse exploit generation
+Poster: Challenges and next steps in binary program analysis with angr

 ## Feasability Study